ianfhunter/TeamCrab/README.md

 The clean target deletes all the files in the bin directory.

 The install target will first build the project (using the build target).
-It will then copy all the .pyc files in the bin directory into /opt/SESimulator.
-Then the script SESimulator.sh in the src directory will be copied into /usr/local/bin/ so that users on the machine can start the simulator simply by using the command "SESimulator".
+It will then copy all the .pyc files in the bin directory into /opt/SESimulator_$(version).
+The inclusion of the version in the directory will allow for multiple versions of the game to be installed alongside one another.
+So, for example release RC1_rc3 of the game will install to the directory /opt/SESimulator\_RC1\_rc3/.
+Next, the script SESimulator.sh in the src directory will be copied into /usr/local/bin/ so that users on the machine can start the simulator simply by using the command "SESimulator".
 Root access is required to add files to opt/ and /usr/local/bin.

+Once the game has been installed, it can be run using the command "SESimulator" as mentioned above.
+This command can take an optional argument "--simv version" to specify which version of the game should be run (if there are multiple versions installed).
+If this flag is not specified then the script will load the newest version of the game to be installed.

 The uninstall target simply removes all SESimulator files from /opt and /usr/local/bin.
+It will only uninstall the version of the game that this source tree contains.

 ## Writing unit tests
 The following is a simple example of the form a unit test should take in the test directory